LSSTDESC/descwl-coadd-task/README.md

 # descwl-coadd-task
-DM Task to run coaddition
+Task to run coaddition in cells